0xAX/linux-insides/Misc/linux-misc-3.md

                 0x000000000040041b                factorial
 ```

-Of course the `GNU linker` support standard command line options: `--help` and `--version` that print common help of the usage of the `ld` and its version.
+Of course the `GNU linker` supports standard command line options: `--help` and `--version` that prints common help of the usage of the `ld` and its version.
 That's all about command line options of the `GNU linker`.
 Of course it is not the full set of command line options supported by the `ld` util.
 You can find the complete documentation of the `ld` util in the manual.

 Control Language linker
 ----------------------------------------------